ldesplat/react-picture/README.md

 The following properties can be passed to the Image component:
 - `alt` - Required and describes your picture
 - `srcSet` - Required and consists of a string formated like srcset
-- `nativeSupport` - Optional bool which when true forces srcset rendering.
-When false, it forces our implementation.
-This option is set to true by default unless we detect the browser does not support it.
-- `updateOnResize` - Optional bool which decides if the image is resized when viewport changes (only takes effect when nativeSupport is false).
-True by default.
 - `extra` - Optional object which contains properties that will be put on img tag

 ## Features